pthutta/kentico-onboarding-js/README.md

  - `cd kentico-onboarding-js` -- changes directory to cloned repo
  - `git remote add upstream git://github.com/suzii/kentico-onboarding-js` -- adds the original repository you forked from as a remote named 'upstream' so that you can receive updates by merging from it
  - `git fetch upstream` -- receive latest code from the upstream's mater
- - `git merge upstream/master-v2` -- merge it to your own master-v2
+ - `git merge upstream/master` -- merge it to your own master
- - You now have the latest upstream code in your local master-v2 branch
+ - You now have the latest upstream code in your local master branch
  - `git checkout -b develop upstream/solutions/<your-login>` -- creates and checkouts new branch named `develop` where you can continuously work on the assignment.
  - You should keep this branch one-to-one with the upstream repository branch `solutions/<your-login>;`
  - `git checkout -b feature/task-0` -- crates and checkouts new branch named `feature/task-0` based on `develop`.
 Commit all your progress on Task 0 to this branch.
- - Try to keep your `master-v2` up to date with `upstream/master-v2` and propagate the changes to all your branches.
+ - Try to keep your `master` up to date with `upstream/master` and propagate the changes to all your branches.

 ### Pull Requests (PR)
  - Once ready, you can submit **Pull request (PR)** to the original repository.
 Please, always submit the pull request to the branch which starts with `solutions/[your name or login]`.
 (I have to create it first, so if it's not there already, let me know.)